-There has been a lot of developments of the original PNS algorithm [Allis et al., 1994].
+There has been a lot of developments of the original PNS algorithm [4].
 An important problem related to PNS is memory consumption as the tree has to be kept in memory.
-In order to alleviate this problem, V. Allis proposed PN^2 [Allis, 1994].
+In order to alleviate this problem, V. Allis proposed PN^2 [3].
 It consists in using a secondary PNS at the leaves of the principal PNS.
 It allows to have much more information than the original PNS for equivalent memory, but costs more computation time.
-The other improvements of PNS are depth first algorithms that behave similarly to PNS.
-PN [Seo, 1995] is the first depth first iterative deepening version of PNS that uses thresholds at AND nodes and a transposition table.
-It was extended to PDS [Nagai, 1999] to deal with disproof numbers and later to df-pn [Nagai, 2002].
+PN^2 has recently been used to solve FANORONA [15].